inventea/full-quick-reply-editor/README.md

 Installation
 ------------

 Modification is compatible with [AutoMOD](https://www.phpbb.com/mods/automod/).
-If you prefer manual installation, follow instructions from `install.xml`.
+If you prefer manual installation, open `install.xml` in the browser and follow the instructions.